- About Us

 The Department of Immigration and Border Protection (DIBP) at the Australian High Commission in New Delhi processes most visa applications and some citizenship applications for residents of India, Nepal and Bhutan.
 The information in this website is meant as supplementary, country specific information to that contained in the main DIBP website, www.immi.gov.au.

-- New online services available
+- New online lodgement services available for Partner visa and Resident Return Visa applications

 - Updated Partner Migration processing times